 After all, we are parents, not trained Montessori teachers 🙂

 For example, although natural materials are preferable in Montessori education, we’ve kept some plastic toys we got from other kids in the family if we thought they fulfilled other Montessori criteria important to us.

 Environment plays a vital role in the Montessori education.
 The playroom is no exception.

 The Montessori playroom should be a “yes space” – a place that encourages free exploration and an uninterrupted play.
 Here are some key elements:

 - Independence – The toys should be placed in a way that allows the child to take them freely anytime.

-- Focus – The child should play with only one toy at a time.
+- Focus – The playroom should not provide too many distratcions.
+It is also recommended that the child should play with only one toy at a time.

-Last but not least, don’t get too stressed.
-There’s no perfect toy.
-And no guide will ever tell what toy your child will love.
+Last but not least, don’t get too stressed beacuse there’s no perfect toy.
+No guide will ever tell what toy your child will love.
+Just follow your child.

 And don’t forget that no toy can take your place as a parent.
 The time you spend playing with your child is more valuable than a hundred toys 🙂